magetop/magento2-stripe-payment-gateway/README.md

-# Magento 2 Stripe Payment Gateway by MageTop
+# Magento 2 Stripe Payment Gateway by Magetop

-**Magento 2 Stripe Payment Gateway Extension** by MageTop helps integrate Stripe payment gateway in your Magento store and receive online payments from your customers.
+**Magento 2 Stripe Payment Gateway Extension** by Magetop helps integrate Stripe payment gateway in your Magento store and receive online payments from your customers.
 Stripe is a PCI compliant payment company which enables any user to make payments using a credit card or pay using Alipay.
 A customer can also save multiple cards information for future payment needs.

 ## Highlight features